nftstorage/nft.storage/packages/gateway/README.md

 Hello nft.storage! 😎
 ```

 Please note that subdomain resolution is only supported with [CIDv1](https://docs.ipfs.io/concepts/content-addressing/#identifier-formats) in case-insensitive encoding such as Base32 or Base36.
-For CIDv0 support, you can use the Path style resolution using the nft.storage API as follows:
+For CIDv0 support, you can use the Path style resolution as follows:

 ```
 curl https://nft.storage/ipfs/QmT5NvUtoM5nWFfrQdVrFtvGfKFmG7AHE8P34isapyhCxX